Overview

 Solutions:

-Delete the Profile.ps1 from $PSHOME (C:\Windows\System32\WindowsPowerShell\v1) location.
+Delete the Profile.ps1 from the $PSHOME (C:\Windows\System32\WindowsPowerShell\v1) location.

-If you still seeing an issue with Enterprise Connector, please submit a ticket to Workspot support to investigate the issue.
+If you are still seeing an issue with Enterprise Connector, please submit a ticket to Workspot support to investigate the issue.

 Related Documents